hhsandoval/hhsandoval.github.io/index.md

 1.  <span style="color: navy"> **Differential Impact of COVID-19 on the Energy Consumption of Residential and Business Sectors** </span>
    with Pedro Hancevic.
-Resubmitted to *Economics of Energy & Environmental Policy*
+Revised and resubmitted to *Economics of Energy & Environmental Policy*

 2.  <span style="color: navy"> **The Impact of K-12 Student Fare Free Bus Programs on Education and Labor Market Outcomes** </span>
    with Emanuel Garcia Munoz.
-Resubmitted to *Journal of Human Capital*
+Revised and resubmitted to *Journal of Human Capital*

 3.  <span style="color: navy"> **Sentiments and Spending Intentions: Evidence from Florida** </span>
    with Anita Walsh.
 Submitted.